Appeals

 What is an Appeal?

 An appeal is an opportunity to prove that your property’s estimated value is either inaccurate or unfair through the Assessor’s Office.
-The Gunnison County Assessor provides several options to appeal property value; however an appeal may only be filed from May 1st to June 8th each year.
-Reasons for an appeal might include:
+The Gunnison County Assessor provides several options to appeal property value; however, an appeal may only be filed from May 1st to June 8th each year.
+If June 8th falls on a weekend or holiday, as in 2025, the deadline is the following business day (see Protest / Appeals Calendar below).

 Employees of the Assessor’s office have been trained to be polite and helpful.
-They will do anything within their means to help you get the information you need for an appeal..
+They will do anything within their means to help you get the information you need for an appeal.
 Please view them as an ally, not an adversary.

 If you think your value is correct, but your taxes are too high, this is an issue you must take up with the officials who determine budgets for each taxing authority.
 Taxes cannot be protested through the Assessor’s office.
 For more information, visit the Taxing Districts page of our website.